brashrebel/client-dash-extension-boilerplate/README.md

 ## What does this boilerplate do?

 Great question.
-So this plugin is not intended to be give you any functionality that anyone would consider useful out of the box.
+So this plugin is not intended to give you any functionality that anyone would consider useful out of the box.
 Rather it is a template for developers to quickly and easily make something amazing that takes full advantage of and integrates well with [Client Dash](http://w.org/plugins/client-dash/).

 Upon activation, this plugin simply displays a sample tab on the Account page and registers several sample settings on the Settings page.
 It is up to you to make this awesome.